-Josiah will continue to have an MRI every 3 months to monitor and watch for growth.
+Josiah had to have an MRI every 3 months to monitor and watch for growth.
 September 2014 MRI showed there was no evidence of recurrent tumor!
 December 2014 MRI showed no evidence of disease.
 March 2015 MRI was good and Botox shots were given in his right arm to assist with physical and occupational therapy.
 June 2015 and December 2015 MRIs also had good results and Josiah has had several Botox shots, which have helped him to utilize his right arm more.
-Josiah’s MRIs are now every 6 months.
+Josiah’s MRIs then moved to every 6 months.

 June 2016 MRI and December 2016 MRI both had good results as well!
 Josiah continues with physical and occupational therapy, as well as language therapy for aphasia.
-May 2017 MRI and January 2018 MRI, and June 2018 MRI and February 2019 MRI and February 2020 MRI Results had good results.
+May 2017 MRI, January 2018 MRI, and June 2018 MRI and February 2019 MRI and February 2020 MRI Results had good results.
 His MRIs are now scheduled yearly!